dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-spark-to-databricks.md

 ### Authentication Simplification

 Previously users had to provide a `cluster` or `endpoint` ID which was hard to parse out of the http_path provided in the Databricks UI.
-Now the dbt-databricks profile requires the same inputs regardless if you are using a Cluster or a SQL endpoint.
+Now the [dbt-databricks profile](https://docs.getdbt.com/reference/warehouse-setups/databricks-setup) requires the same inputs regardless if you are using a Cluster or a SQL endpoint.
 All you need to provide is:
 - the hostname of the Databricks workspace
-- the HTTP path of the Databricks SQL endpoint or cluster
+- the HTTP path of the Databricks SQL warehouse or cluster
 - an appropriate credential